New Caledonian rail: Taxonomy and evolution

 Simplified cladogram demonstrating relationships among tribe Rallini.
 Genus Rallus and its closest relatives correspond to the red clade, while Hypotaenidia would be the blue clade.
 The New Caledonian rail is probably part of the paraphyletic evolutionary grade marked green.

 Across recent analyses it was noted that the placement of the New Caledonian rail, whatever it might be, was among the less well-supported.
 What can be said with certainty is that Hypotaenidia is the most advanced radiation of a clade of smallish to largish rails, whose basal evolutionary grade consists of larger species, many being flightless island endemics and often extinct.
 As well as the "wastebin" Gallirallus, this clade seems to contain the flightless and - apart from Habroptila - extinct island species Invisible rail (Habroptila), Rodrigues rail (Erythromachus), Hawkins's rail (Diaphorapteryx), Snipe-rail (Capellirallus), possibly the Fiji rail (Vitirallus), and maybe even some of the larger species of supposed Porzana crakes of the Hawaiian Islands.
 Resolving to what extent these species form clades within the basal grade will determine which of the plethora of monotypic genera are actually valid, and whether the New Caledonian rail is indeed correctly placed in Cabalus or would once again go back into Gallirallus or Tricholimnas.
-In particular Capellirallus is relevant in this regard, since it is small, thin-billed, and from the New Zealand region, like the Chatham rail but quite unlike the large and stout-billed New Caledonian rail.
+In particular Capellirallus is relevant in this regard, since it is small, thin-billed, and from the New Zealand region, like the Chatham rail but quite unlike the large and stout-billed New Caledonian rail.Currently, AviList and Clements include both species in the expanded Gallirallus.

 All this nonwithstanding, all evidence suggests that the New Caledonian rail belongs to tribe Rallini of subfamily Rallinae, wherein it is one of the few survivors of the initial radiation.
 This extended throughout almost the entire Middle to Late Miocene, about 15 to 7 million years ago, and probably started with the descendants of a South to Southeast Asian rail expanding across southeastwards across Wallacea into Melanesia and beyond.
 Around the time the ancestral Hypotaenidia started to spread northeastwards across Polynesia and into Micronesia, about 5 million years ago, the ancestors of the New Caledonian rail also split off the lineage leading to its closest known ancestor, whether this is the Chatham Rail, the weka, or any other species.

 Ecology and status

-This bird is supposed to live in evergreen forests and, if still extant, seems to have moved higher up on the island's mountains to escape introduced predators.
+The bird formerly inhabited forested river valleys but now likely only is present in inaccessible areas.

 It is (or was) host to a species of parasite, the phtilopterid louse Rallicola piageti that is not believed to have occurred on any other bird species.
 Hence, R. piageti may be coextinct.

-This cryptic rail is only known from seventeen specimens taken between 1860 and 1890 on New Caledonia.
-It most likely was driven to extinction from predation by feral cats, dogs, and pigs.
-Though the bird has not been confirmed since 1890, unconfirmed reports from the 1960s and 1984 say that some still live in the higher montane forests.
+This cryptic rail is only known from seventeen specimens taken until 1890 on New Caledonia.
+It is likely threatened from predation by feral cats, dogs, and pigs.
+Though the bird has not been confirmed since 1890, there was an unsubstantiated sighting in 1984.
 A survey in 1998 produced no firm evidence from hunters or fieldwork.
-However, it may still persist in small numbers in isolated areas.
+Occasional local reports suggest it may still be extant, though in small numbers.